-Interworking allows users to retain their existing services, and as their needs expand, migrate to the Interworking allows users to retain their existing services, and as their needs expand, migrate to the higher bandwidth capabilities provided by BPX ATM networks.
-Frame Relay to ATM Interworking enables frame relay traffic to be connected across high-speed ATM trunks using ATM standard Network and Service Interworking
+Interworking allows users to retain their existing services, and as their needs expand, migrate to the higher bandwidth capabilities provided by BPX ATM networks.
+Frame Relay to ATM Interworking enables Frame Relay traffic to be connected across high-speed ATM trunks using ATM standard Network and Service Interworking

-Two types of Frame Relay to ATM interworking are supported, Network Interworking (Figure 1-2) and Service Interworking (Figure 1-3).
+Two types of Frame Relay to ATM interworking are supported, Network Interworking (see Figure 1-2) and Service Interworking (see Figure 1-3).
 The Network Interworking function is performed by the AIT card on the IPX, the BTM card on the IGX, and the FRSM card on the AXIS.
 The FRSM card on the AXIS and the UFM cards on the IGX also support Service Interworking.

-The frame relay to ATM network and service interworking functions are available as follows:
+The Frame Relay to ATM network and service interworking functions are available as follows: